gistiv/DarkRift2SingleEditorTemplate/README.md

 ### Future Plans

-As of now, I consider this project finished (aside from the camera thing mentioned above) but I may pick it up at some point and add some of the stuff that I implement for the games which I started with this template which may be:
+As of now, I consider this project finished but I may pick it up at some point and add some of the stuff that I implement for the games which I started with this template which may be:

-  - Shooting with lag compensation
   - Third person mode
   - Advanced character controller with climbing and vaulting